-- The school will control access to social media and social networking sites. - Pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
-Examples would include real name, address, mobile or landline phone numbers, school attended, IM and email addresses, full names of friends/family, specific interests, and clubs etc. - Staff wishing to use Social Media tools with pupils as part of the curriculum will risk assess the sites before use and check the sites terms and conditions to ensure the site is age appropriate.
-Staff will obtain documented consent from the Senior Leadership Team before using Social Media tools in the classroom. - Staff official blogs or wikis will be password protected and run from the school website with approval from the Senior Leadership Team.
-Members of staff are advised not to run social network spaces for pupil use on a personal basis. - Personal publishing will be taught via age-appropriate sites that are suitable for educational purposes.
-They will be moderated by the school where possible. - Pupils will be advised on security and privacy online and will be encouraged to set passwords, deny access to unknown individuals and to block unwanted communications. - Pupils will be encouraged to approve and invite known friends only on social networking sites and to deny access to others by making profiles private. - All members of the school community are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, hurtful, or defamatory. - Newsgroups will be blocked unless a specific use is approved. - Concerns regarding a pupil's use of social networking, social media, and personal publishing sites (in or out of school) will be raised with their parents, particularly when concerning the underage use of sites. - Staff personal use of social networking, social media and personal publishing sites will be discussed as part of staff induction and outlined in the school Staff Acceptable Use Agreement see Appendix E.
+- Personal publishing will be taught via age-appropriate sites that are suitable for educational purposes.
+They will be moderated by the school where possible. - Pupils will be advised on security and privacy online and will be encouraged to set passwords, deny access to unknown individuals and to block unwanted communications. - Pupils will be encouraged to approve and invite known friends only on social networking sites and to deny access to others by making profiles private. - All members of the school community are advised not to publish specific and detailed private thoughts, especially those that may be considered threatening, hurtful, or defamatory. - Steps will be taken in line with guidance on How schools and parents can spot and tackle online abuse of teachers The Education Hub (blog.gov.uk). - Newsgroups will be blocked unless a specific use is approved. - Concerns regarding a pupil's use of social networking, social media, and personal publishing sites (in or out of school) will be raised with their parents, particularly when concerning the underage use of sites. - Staff personal use of social networking, social media and personal publishing sites will be discussed as part of staff induction and outlined in the school Staff Acceptable Use Agreement see link on contents page.

-Personal devices and bring your own device (BOYD) procedures:
+9.2 Personal devices and bring your own device (BYOD) procedures:

-We recognise the widespread use of personal devices makes it essential that schools take steps to ensure mobile phones and devices, including wearable or "smart" technologies like health or fitness trackers, are used responsibly at school and it is essential that pupil use of their devices does not impede teaching, learning and good order in classrooms.
+We recognise the widespread use of personal devices makes it essential that schools take steps to ensure mobile phones and devices, including wearable or "smart" technologies like health or fitness trackers (some of which are capable of taking and storing digital images), are used responsibly at school and it is essential that pupil use of their devices does not impede teaching, learning and good order in classrooms.
 Staff will be given clear boundaries on professional use.